-Researchers are still looking into how infectious asymptomatic people are, but DOH Director Bruce Anderson says it is people who are most symptomatic who are most likely to pass the infection on to someone else.
+Researchers are still looking into how infectious asymptomatic people are, but state health officials say symptomatic people are most likely to pass the infection on to someone else.

 The state health department has published a list of all screening sites, but you should review the following DOH guidance before making the trip: